TypeScript Compiler Configuration | tsconfig.json file example

 tsc --init

-this outputs a configuration file in the root directory with basic configuration options as defined below.
+This creates a configuration file in the root directory with basic options.

 Here is a sample tsconfig.json file